41st Siege Battery, Royal Garrison Artillery: Vimy Ridge

 Left Section rejoined the rest of the battery at St Aubin on 31 March.
 Right Section had been registering its guns on Thélus Mill, various trenches and suspected enemy HQs when visibility permitted.
 First Army was preparing for the Arras Offensive, with the Canadian Corps tasked with taking Vimy Ridge.
 In the days before the attack (9 April) prodigious quantities of ammunition were expended on enemy trenches, strongpoints, wire and batteries.
 The attack went in at 05.30 with a heavy barrage; while the field artillery fired a creeping barrage in front of the advancing infantry, the 6-inch howitzers fired a standing barrage on the Phase 1 objective (the enemy front line trenches).
 Then, while the creeping barrage rolled over the objective, the howitzers lifted onto the Phase 2 objectives and so on.
-With this support the Canadians overran three lines of German trenches and seized the crest of the ridge, on the forward slope of which 41st Siege Bty established an OP the following day.Falls, 1917, Vol I, pp. 306–7, 312–6, 321–39, Sketch 15.Nicholson, pp. 248–9, 252–8.
+With this support the Canadians overran three lines of German trenches and seized the crest of the ridge, on the forward slope of which 41st Siege Bty established an OP the following day.

 There was little exploitation from Vimy as the emphasis of the offensive shifted to Third Army further south.
 After some firing on Vimy village and night harassing fire, 41st Siege Bty pushed two guns forward on 12 April to the main Arras–Béthune road behind Écurie.
 Two days later the other two guns followed, then on 16 April the battery was ordered to move in front of Écurie.
 But although it prepared a forward position on a ridge behind Thélus, the roads across the old No man's land were too bad to allow the guns to be pulled in.
 Eventually two guns were dragged to a position in front of Thélus where there was no cover.
 Here the battery was heavily shelled, an officer and a gunner killed, and five other men wounded.
 The battery was given permission to shift 500 yd over the drying ground to get behind cover.
 However, it was still under shellfire, losing the Battery Sergeant Major and another man killed and four others wounded.
 Two guns were hit on 23 April, one requiring workshop repair, and the battery was ordered to move yet again.
 The new position was better, but with poor facilities for ammunition supply.
 In between moves, the battery had fired on enemy positions, particularly round Arleux.
 The pace of the advance had slowed down, and First Army now carried out a limited operation (the Battle of Arleux, 28–29 April), with the battery bombarding wire and villages as the Canadians captured Arleux.
-For the next operation (the Third Battle of the Scarpe) the target shifted to Fresnoy, which the Canadians captured by a surprise predawn attack on 3 May, though the battle was called off next day, effectively closing the Arras offensive.Falls, 1917, Vol I, pp. 418–24, 448–51.Nicholson, pp. 270–7.
+For the next operation (the Third Battle of the Scarpe) the target shifted to Fresnoy, which the Canadians captured by a surprise predawn attack on 3 May, though the battle was called off next day, effectively closing the Arras offensive.